 Our IBX data centers are affected by problems accessing electricity sources, such as planned or unplanned power outages and limitations on transmission or distribution.
-Power outages, including, but not limited to those relating to large storms, earthquakes, fires and tsunamis, could harm our customers and our business.
+Unplanned power outages, including, but not limited to those relating to large storms, earthquakes, fires and tsunamis, and planned power outages by public utilities such as those related to the recent Pacific Gas and Electric Company ("PG&E") planned outages in California, could harm our customers and our business.
 Our international operations are sometimes located outside of developed, reliable electricity markets, where we are exposed to some insecurity in supply associated with technical and regulatory problems, as well as transmission constraints.
 Some of our IBX data centers are located in leased buildings where, depending upon the lease requirements and number of tenants involved, we may or may not control some or all of the infrastructure including generators and fuel tanks.
 As a result, in the event of a power outage, we may be dependent upon the landlord, as well as the utility company, to restore the power.
 We attempt to limit our exposure to system downtime by using backup generators and alternative power supplies, but these measures may not always prevent downtime, which can adversely affect customer experience and revenues.